2024 UPDATES: Course maps, Elevation Profiles and GPX files are up to date.

-Pacers are allowed solely as a safety consideration for fatigued runners in the remote and rugged back country areas of the Tahoe Rim Trail Endurance Runs.
+Pacers are allowed solely as a safety consideration for fatigued runners in the remote and rugged backcountry areas of the Tahoe Rim Trail Endurance Runs.
 Absolutely no physical or mechanical aid may be given by the pacer to assist the runner over difficult sections of the trail (except in medical emergencies), and no food, fluids or supplies of any kind may be carried for the runner (no muling).
-100-Mile pacers are allowed beginning at Stonehenge 50-mile aid station (near the start/finish line) and at the second Diamond Peak aid station visit (80-miles).
-Both aid stations are accessible by car.
+100-Mile pacers are allowed beginning at Diamond Peak- mile 40 aid station and at the second Diamond Peak aid station visit (mile 72).
 Runners may only have one safety runner at a time.
 Tunnel Creek does not have vehicle access.
 Aid station personnel will make no arrangements to transport pacers or crew.

 No competitor who is not actually taking part in the competition shall accompany any competitor during the competition nor shall any competitor be permitted to receive aid or refreshment from anyone during the progress of the competition except within 100 meters on either side of the fully stocked aid stations.

-Pacers must check in at the 50 Mile aid station or at Diamond Peak aid station and will be issued a pacer bib number.
+Pacers must check in at the Diamond Peak aid station and will be issued a pacer bib number.
 This will help us make sure they are readily identifiable by our aid station staff, make sure we have enough food and beverage on the course for everyone and account for their safety in the same manner as our registered runners.
-Pacers should be self-sufficient, as they do not pay an entry fee.
+Pacers should be self-sufficient, please leave Honey Stinger products for the runners.
+Pacers carry their own gels as they do not pay an entry fee.
 All pacers are required to sign an event waiver.

 Looking for a PACER?
 Or want to PACE a RUNNER?
-We have a new place for you to connect!
-Check out our PACER FORUM page.
+The Runner/Pacer Forum will be back for 2024!

 AID STATION STAPLES